The Negative Aspects of Intermittent Fasting

 Before you go out, make sure you try on something you haven’t worn for a while to see if it still fits.
 It might be way too big, and leave you scrambling for clothes that fit you better.

 #2 Fasting isn’t good for people who are trying to gain weight.
 If you’re thin, and want to gain weight, fasting isn’t for you.
-I realize you may still struggle with issues like insulin resistance or being what’s called skinny fat - where you have normal body mass index but still have a high amount of fat as well as significant inflammation that puts you at risk for cardiovascular disease.
+I realize you may still struggle with issues like Fat Storing Hormone resistance or being what’s called skinny fat - where you have normal body mass index but still have a high amount of fat as well as significant inflammation that puts you at risk for cardiovascular disease.

 How do you know you might be skinny fat?
 Well, for example, you have a muffin top.
 You can’t even do one pushup because you’re so out of shape.
 Or, your diet is unhealthy.
 Going on the Healthy KetoTM diet will help address your skinny fat issues.